-The Neurodegenerative Disorder Panel includes over 400 genes that have been identified to be responsible for disorders in which neurodegeneration is a noted feature including:
+The Neurodegenerative Disorder Panels includes genes that have been identified to be responsible for disorders in which neurodegeneration is a noted feature including:

 Reflex to Exome Sequencing: If a causative or potentially causative variant is not identified by this exome panel test it is possible to order a REFLEX clinical exome.
 The full exome sequence will be analyzed as is done for our Clinical Exome Sequencing test using the data obtained from the exome panel test.
 Submission of parental samples, and or other family members may be needed to assist in the interpretation of sequence variants.
 Order REFLEX to EXOME SEQUENCING.